ONSdigital/ras-secure-message/API.md

 * msg_from - The current user uuid
 * thread_id - Should be set to the thread id of the message being replied to if the message is a reply, else left empty
 * survey - Should be the uuid of the survey .
 This was ignored in V1 but is now critical in V2 so that we can restrict messages by survey
-* collection_case - Will now be mandatory .
-It was optional in V1 but always set.
-Its main use is to be passed to the case service to inform it that a message has been sent
+* collection_case - The uuid of the collection case.
+Can be used as a filter option (cc).

 ```json
 {